Babylon (software): History

-In 1995, Israeli entrepreneur Amnon Ovadia began a project for an online English–Hebrew dictionary which would not interrupt the reading process.
+In 1995, Israeli entrepreneur Amnon Ovadia began a project for an online English–Hebrew dictionary that would not interrupt the reading process.
 As a result, Babylon Ltd. was founded in 1997 and launched the first version of Babylon.
 On 25 September 1997, the company filed a patent for text recognition and translation.
 In 1998, a year following its launch date, Babylon had two million users, mostly in Germany and Brazil, growing from 420,000 to 2.5 million users in the course of that year.
 In the same year, Formula Systems, headed by Dan Goldstein, acquired Mashov Computers and became the largest shareholder in the company.
 By 2000, the product had over 4 million users.
 In the spring of 2000, Babylon Ltd. failed to raise $20 million in a private placement and lost NIS 15 million.
 Further stress came with the collapse of the Dot-com bubble.
 In 2001, Babylon Ltd. continued shedding money, with the company costing its parent company Formula Vision NIS 4.7 million.